Job hunting: 5 (free) tools to make your search easier

 5. Contact Out: how to find who you’re looking for!

 Picture this: you want to apply for the job of your dreams, but you can’t find the direct contact of the person who could be in charge of the recruitment.
 Annoying, right?
 Contact Out can help you.
 This tool allows you to find the contact details of a specific person.
 “You’ve come across a recruiter on LinkedIn but can’t reach them because you don’t have the Premium version.
-Thanks to Contact Out, you will be able to find their email address or Twitter account, for example,” says Hechmi.
-Now isn’t that useful!
+Thanks to Contact Out, you’ll be able to find their email address or Twitter account, for example,” says Hechmi.
+Pretty useful, right?

 According to Hechmi, this is an effective feature when you want to send a spontaneous application to a company, even though no job has been advertised.
 “If you really want to work for such a company, but there are no openings that suit you, you can easily send an application to the person directly in charge of recruiting.
 Moreover, this tool is free, easy, and quick to use,” says Hechmi.
 The only problem is that there is “no guarantee of success.”
 If the person you are “investigating” has not added their contact information, the tool will not find any email address or any other profile on social networks.
 “In that case, you can try again using Discoverly, which scans more platforms,” he says.

-And now, we promised 5 tools, but here’s a bonus one!
+We promised 5 tools, but because you’ve made it this far, here’s a bonus one!

 Bonus: Maestro by CVDesignR, to organize your job search